 Bradley, Mark A. A Very Principled Boy: The Life of Duncan Lee, Red Spy and Cold Warrior.
 New York: Basic Books, 2014.

 Legvold, FA 83.3 (May-Jun.
 2014), finds that the author "exposes in riveting fashion how the Soviet Spy network worked and how it flummoxed the FBI, which was very slow to catch on."
 Peake, Studies 58.2 (Jun.
-2014), refers to the author's "thorough scholarship" and calls the work "a major contribution to counterintelligence literature."
+2014), and Intelligencer 20.3 (Spring-Summer 2014), refers to the author's "thorough scholarship" and calls the work "a major contribution to counterintelligence literature."

 Bradley, Omar N.